×

 When we asked people living in Cascais what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in Cascais is generally quite pleasant.
 The city is known for its stunning beaches, beautiful architecture, and vibrant culture.
 Expats and digital nomads can enjoy a relaxed lifestyle, with plenty of opportunities to explore the city and its surroundings.
 The cost of living is relatively low, making it an attractive destination for those looking to live and work abroad.
 The city also offers a wide range of activities and attractions, from outdoor activities such as surfing and hiking to cultural attractions such as museums and galleries.
-Additionally, the city is well-connected to the rest of Portugal and Europe, making it easy to travel to other destinations," said one expat in Cascais.
+Additionally, the city is well-connected to the rest of Portugal and Europe, making it easy to travel to other destinations," wrote a member in Cascais.

 "All of the things you mention.
 There is a wide range of social activities and sports but a lot of young families with children.
-The city provides many fun activities and festivals during the year," said one expat who made the move to Cascais .
+The city provides many fun activities and festivals during the year," commented one expat who made the move to Cascais .

 AGS Worldwide Movers